madaiqian/a_new_try_calibrataion_beta1.0/README.md

 # a_new_try_calibrataion
-It's a new-try tool, which can find out a more accuracy principle point on the base of OpenCV fisheye function's instrinsic matrix through a new score way.
+It's a new-try tool, which can find out a more accuracy optical center on the base of OpenCV fisheye function's instrinsic matrix through a new score way.

+Maybe you could not run the code, because some data file is not provided.